Peer-to-Peer Mentor Program

 Every family deserves the opportunity to connect with someone who has walked a similar path.

 If you would like to be connected with a mentor, please fill out the mentee application here.
 Or, if you are interested in becoming a Connecting Families mentor, please fill out the application here.
+To request a mentor, you must complete the release of information form.
 If you have questions or just want more information, please email us at: ConnectingFamilies@NationwideChildrens.org.

 “There is remarkable hope and strength gained from developing a sense of connection and community with someone whose trials may be similar to your own.” – Parent Mentor